LavanyaAmara/Employee-Salary-Predictor/README.md

 Model :

-The model is trained on a sample salary dataset (`Salary_Data.csv`) using the following features:
+The model is trained on a sample salary dataset (`EmployeeDataSet.csv`) using the following features:

 - Age
 - Gender